 GeneCards Summary for PIAS1 Gene

 PIAS1 (Protein Inhibitor Of Activated STAT 1) is a Protein Coding gene.
 Diseases associated with PIAS1 include Testicular Germ Cell Cancer.
-Among its related pathways are Bacterial infections in CF airways and Interferon gamma signaling and Integrated Breast Cancer Pathway.
+Among its related pathways are Bacterial infections in CF airways and Interferon gamma signaling.
 GO annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is PIAS3.

 UniProtKB/Swiss-Prot Summary for PIAS1 Gene

 Functions as an E3-type small ubiquitin-like modifier (SUMO) ligase, stabilizing the interaction between UBE2I and the substrate, and as a SUMO-tethering factor.
 Plays a crucial role as a transcriptional coregulation in various cellular pathways, including the STAT pathway, the p53 pathway and the steroid hormone signaling pathway.
 In vitro, binds A/T-rich DNA.
 The effects of this transcriptional coregulation, transactivation or silencing, may vary depending upon the biological context.
 Together with PRMT1, may repress STAT1 transcriptional activity, in the late phase of interferon gamma (IFN-gamma) signaling.
 Sumoylates PML (atLys-65 and Lys-160) and PML-RAR and promotes their ubiquitin-mediated degradation.
 PIAS1-mediated sumoylation of PML promotes its interaction with CSNK2A1/CK2 which in turn promotes PML phosphorylation and degradation (By similarity).
 Enhances the sumoylation of MTA1 and may participate in its paralog-selective sumoylation.
 Plays a dynamic role in adipogenesis by promoting the SUMOylation and degradation of CEBPB (By similarity).